 Is the Sport trim worth the price over the Luxe?

 The SPORT and LUXE are priced very closely when equipped with 4WD.
-The "worth" depends on your lifestyle; if you prefer a modern, aggressive look and need the convenience of captain's chairs, the SPORT is the ideal choice.
+If you prefer a modern, aggressive look and need the convenience of captain's chairs, the SPORT is the ideal choice.
 If you need maximum seating capacity for seven, the LUXE remains the better value.

 If you have more specific questions or would like to experience these features for yourself, please contact our team or call us at (918) 209-4754.
 You can also get directions to our Tulsa showroom to compare the SPORT and LUXE trims side-by-side.
 We look forward to helping you find the perfect Infiniti for your family's journey.